Earnest-Williams/Roguelike_Thing/docs/mob-combat-system.md

 `Monster` is also responsible for exposing combat stats (HP, equipment, statuses) on the world entity and for storing planner diagnostics such as `lastPlannerDecision`.

+## AI Policy Presets (`src/ai/explore_policy.ts`)

+The utility planner can be biased via *policy presets* that describe different behavioural tones.
+Each preset tweaks metric weights, gating flags, and optional formula overrides before the candidate evaluation step.
+The built-in catalog now covers both exploration-leaning and combat-focused styles:

+- **Cartographer** – Greedy for exploration progress while still valuing light and safety.
+- **Greedy** – Hunts loot and opportunistic fights but reins in aggression as threat rises.
+- **Coward** – Prioritises survival, light, and exit safety above everything else.
+- **Speedrunner** – Chases forward progress and exit discovery with minimal detours.
+- **Arena** – Front-loads combat scoring to keep pressure on visible hostiles.
+- **Sentinel** – Defensive stance that holds bright territory and avoids overextending.
+- **Skirmisher** – Mobile combatant that pokes threats while keeping an escape path.
+- **Opportunist** – Raiding behaviour that favours easy kills and unattended loot.

+Presets are JSON friendly (see `config/policies/`) so designers can hot-load variants or override defaults per mob or faction without touching the core planner implementation.

 ## Faction System (`src/game/faction-service.js`)

 - `relation(a, b)` is the canonical helper—`< 0` means hostile, `> 0` means friendly, `0` is neutral.